maker-or/circuit-bricks/Docs/DOCUMENTATION.md

 Circuit-Bricks provides a comprehensive framework for creating interactive circuit diagrams in React applications.
 Its modular architecture, JSON-based schema system, and AI-friendly design make it suitable for a wide range of applications, from educational tools to professional circuit design software.

 By leveraging the power of SVG and React, Circuit-Bricks enables developers to create rich, interactive circuit experiences with minimal effort.
 The library is designed to be extensible, allowing for custom components, styling, and behaviors to meet specific application needs.

+**Important Reminder**: As stated at the beginning of this documentation, Circuit-Bricks is currently in early development stage (Alpha) and is not recommended for production use.
+We encourage you to experiment with the library, provide feedback, and contribute to its development, but please exercise caution when considering it for critical or production applications until a stable release is announced.

 ## Performance Optimization